-Soil cores will be collected using a gouge augur (2 cm diameter x 50 cm length) or with polycarbonate tubes (7 cm diameter x 50 cm length).
-The type of coring device will depend on the quality and cohesion of the soils at each site.
-Cores will be collected to a depth of 50 cm maximum, or to the depth of significant resistance (typically sand or bedrock).
+Soil cores were collected using a gouge augur (2 cm diameter x 50 cm length) or with polycarbonate tubes (7 cm diameter x 50 cm length).
+The type of coring device depended on the quality and cohesion of the soils at each site.
+Cores were collected to a depth of 50 cm maximum, or to the depth of significant resistance (typically sand or bedrock).

-Progress/Results: ONGOING.
-Dr. Breithaupt has collected all soil cores and continues the monthly porewater measurements.
-A paper with data from this study is in development.
+Progress/Results: COMPLETED.
+Dr. Breithaupt collected all soil cores in 2021.
+A paper has been submitted to Frontiers in Forests and Global Change and another is in preparation.